revisohq/new-team-training/week-3/1-tdd-intro/README.md

 There is a dedicated team in our company that does this.

-Some companies, like [Google][google-bug-hunters], even do _Bug Bounty programs_, in which they offer recognition and compensation to external delevopers or ethical hackers for reporting bugs regarding security exploits and vulnerabilities.
+Some companies, like [Google][google-bug-hunters], even do _Bug Bounty programs_, in which they offer recognition and compensation to external developers or ethical hackers for reporting bugs regarding security exploits and vulnerabilities.

 ### Stress Test

-Stess tests try to find out what happens to the application in edge cases.
+Stress tests try to find out what happens to the application in edge cases.

-Thera are two types or stess test:
+There are two types or stress test:

 - Database: _what happens if I try to add 100,000 rows in the database?
 Will it explode?
 Will it take forever?_
 - Networking: _what happens if I perform a million requests to my API in a short period of time?_